r15hil/r15hil.github.io/docs/books/books.md

 ## Books

-📚 Killers of the Flower Moon: David Grann
+📚 Nexus: Yuval Noah Harari

 📚 Mahabharata: Interpreted and Retold by Krishna Dharma

+✅ Killers of the Flower Moon: David Grann - July 2025 🆗

 ✅ When: Daniel H. Pink - July 2025 🆗